 Pan-frying salmon is quicker too as the fish only needs to cook for about 4 minutes per side.

 Cook salmon for about 4 minutes per side on medium-high heat.
+The cooking time might be less or more depending on the thickness of the fish.
 To check if the salmon is done, gently press on the fish with a fork.
 If it flakes easily then it is done.

 - Buttermilk Mashed Potatoes